Your choice of softwash system will depend on the nature and materials of a particular roof and the requirements of your customer.

-Gently power wash the roof – using a low pressure setting if you have a variable pressure washer.
+Gently power (aka pressure or jet) wash the roof – using a low pressure setting if you have a variable pressure washer.
 And/or use a fan jet and keep the nozzle some distance from the surface if your power washer does not have a variable pressure control.

 Do not use high pressure because this can damage the surface of the roof tiles and significantly reduce their life expectancy.

-Note: This is the opposite direction to softwashing with Benz biocides because we want the biocide to get under the laps and kill the spores that hide there.
+1) This is the opposite direction to when softwashing with Benz biocides because then we want the biocide to get under the laps and kill the spores that hide there.

 Also, we advise rinsing between applications of Lightning Cleanze to remove the debris cleared from the surface by the first treatment, allowing the next coat to penetrate the biofilm to an even greater depth.

-On many jobs only one application is sufficient.
-But if the colonisation is bad, two treatments – and exceptionally three – may be required.
+On many jobs a single application will be sufficient.
+But if the colonisation is very heavy, two treatments – and exceptionally three – may be required.

 We also recommend gently brushing each application of Lightning Cleanze into the surface, so that it penetrates the biological growth to the maximum depth and thus increases its effectiveness.

-Re yellow lichen on roof: It can take 7-12 months for yellow lichen to fully disappear from porous roof tiles.
-Depending on the local environment and how long the yellow lichen has been allowed to grow into the surface, the timescale may be shorter.
+Yellow lichen on roof: It can take 7-12 months for yellow lichen to fully disappear from porous roof tiles.
+Althought depending on the local environment and how long the yellow lichen has been allowed to grow into the surface, the timescale may be shorter.
 On non-porous slate the time-scale time-scale could also be shorter.

-Re moss balls on a roof: Any moss balls over 10mm should be scraped if at all possible.
-Small moss balls will die after treatment with Bio Cleanze and fall into gutter.
+Moss balls on a roof: Any moss balls over 10mm should be scraped if at all possible.
+Small moss balls will die after treatment with Bio Cleanze and fall into the gutter.
 Bigger than this and it’s down to the roof pitch – the steeper the pitch, the more likely the moss balls will fall off.